obsproject/obs-websocket/docs/generated/protocol.md

 ### SetSceneSceneTransitionOverride

-Gets the scene transition overridden for a scene.
+Sets the scene transition overridden for a scene.

 - Complexity Rating: `2/5`
 - Latest Supported RPC Version: `1`